Find and fix writing mistakes instantly

 2. A Double Preposition List

-These words are very similar to compound connecting words, and they’re easy to mix up.
+These words are very similar to compound prepositions (which will be covered in the next section), and they’re easy to mix up.
 That’s because compound connecting words also contain two individual words which take on one meaning.
-But there are some subtle, and more noticeable differences between double and compound words.
-The most noticeable difference is that instead of forming their own individual words (like compound connecting words do), double words combine into one.
-Let’s take a look at more examples of double words:
+But there are some subtle, and more noticeable differences between double and compound prepositions.

 3. A Compound Preposition List